Trustees' Reports - Treasurer's Report 2017

-Guild membership, as measured by those paying subscriptions during the year, dropped in 2016, mainly due to a few towers “forgetting” to pay.
-The total paying their subscriptions last year was 505, against a revised 2015 figure of 561; the drop in numbers occurring mainly in the Warwick Archdeaconry, although it must be said that some of those members have paid up since, once they were reminded!
-At the time of preparing the accounts the Guild’s paying membership in 2016 was split thus:-
+Guild membership, as measured by those paying subscriptions during the year, decreased slightly in 2017, as there were a significant number of members paying their 2016 subscriptions a little late.
+The total paying their subscriptions last year was 510, against a revised 2016 figure of 551, the drop in numbers being fairly well spread throughout the Guild.
+At the time of preparing the accounts the Guild’s paying membership in 2017 was split thus:-

-There are also 6 active life members resident within the Guild taking the resident membership to 511.
+There are also 6 active Life Members resident within the Guild taking the resident membership to 516.
 My grateful thanks go again to George Wrycroft, Gerald Trevor and Sally Idle for their invaluable help in the collecting and recording of your subscriptions over the last 12 months.
-If you have not paid your subscription for 2017 by the time you read this (adults £10; juniors £2) I would urge you to send the money to one of these three as soon as possible.
+If you have not paid your subscription for 2018 by the time you read this (adults £10; juniors £2) I would urge you to send the money to one of these three as soon as possible.

-Thanks too to must go to David Leafe for examining this year’s accounts.
+Thanks must go to David Leafe for examining this year’s accounts and for his advice to the Guild trustees.
 Finally if anyone else is interested in looking after the Guild’s finances please say so as it really is time that someone else took over – after all I’ve been doing this for 38 years now!

 Simon Rogers – Hon Treasurer